What's PLANERGY?

 QuickBooks is a powerful financial management software hosting a wide range of features to help businesses stay on top of their accounts.
 Available in Online and Desktop versions.

-Planergy integrates with QuickBooks Online directly and has an integration with QuickBooks Desktop too.
+PLANERGY integrates with QuickBooks Online directly and has an integration with QuickBooks Desktop too.

 • Xero